 - Create a safe play space within the limits of a circular baby gate.

-- Fill a Pack ‘n Play with ball pit balls (so fun!).
+- Fill a Pack ‘n Play with ball pit balls for babies who are independent or functional sitters (so fun!).

 If for some reason you need to use baby equipment in order to attend to the above-mentioned tasks, try using a bouncer seat placed on the floor instead of using an exersaucer, baby jumper, or baby walker.
 Bouncer seats at least allow babies to initiate their own sense of movement while keeping them in a safe space without compromising the position of their joints and overall posture.

 Try to only use these “equipment” alternatives for the minimum amount of time needed to get your stuff done, then transition your baby to some other type of surface (floor time is best!).

 And, of course, avoid using the Bumbo seat if you can.

 I hope this list gives you some helpful ideas for how to realistically get stuff done during the day while also encouraging the appropriate development of your baby’s sensory and motor skills.

 . . . . .